San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 Nevada Stats and Trends

-- In Nevada's nine games this season, it has six wins against the spread.
+- Nevada has six wins against the spread in nine games this year.

-- The Wolf Pack have been underdogs by 1.5 points or more three times this season and are 3-0 ATS in those matchups.
+- This year, the Wolf Pack have an ATS record of 3-0 in their three games as an underdog of 2.5 points or more.

-- Nevada's games this year have hit the over on six of nine set point totals (66.7%).
+- Nevada's games this year have hit the over six times in nine opportunities (66.7%).

-- When Nevada puts up more than 16.7 points, it is 6-3 against the spread and 7-2 overall.
+- When Nevada records more than 16.7 points, it is 6-3 against the spread and 7-2 overall.

-- In games that Nevada picks up over 299.9 yards, the team is 6-3 against the spread and 7-2 overall.
+- In games that Nevada totals more than 299.9 yards, the team is 6-3 against the spread and 7-2 overall.

 - This year the Wolf Pack have eight turnovers, seven fewer than the Aztecs have takeaways (15).